Perl-Apollo/Corinna/rfc/methods.md

 Private methods can only be called from methods defined in the namespace and file at _compile time_

 * Private methods are not inherited
 * If a class or role has a `private` method with the name matching the name of the method being called, the dispatch is to that method.
-* Even if a subclass has a public or private method with the same signature, the methods in a class class will call its private method, not the inherited one
+* Even if a subclass has a public or private method with the same signature, the methods in a class will call its private method, not the inherited one
 * Roles and classes cannot call each other's private methods

 Note that this means: